mklemm/jaxb-expression-plugin/plugin/README.md

 # jaxb-expression-plugin
-Plugin for the JAXB (Java API for XML Binding) Schema-to-Source compiler (XJC) that generates methods that evaluate a specific expression on an instance of a generated class.
+Plugin for the JAXB (Java API for XML Binding) XML-Schema-to-Java compiler (XJC) that generates methods that evaluate a specific expression on an instance of a generated class.
 The expressions can be of any format, provided there is an evaluator class that fulfils the properties below, and provided the expression can be written in string form in